CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 | `pfc.my_pfc_ports.cable_length` | `pfc.my_pfc_ports.cable_length = 5` | The length, in meters, of the cable that attaches to the port in the port group list.
 Cumulus Linux uses this value internally to determine the latency between generating a PFC pause frame and receiving the PFC pause frame.
 The default is `10` meters.
 In this example, the cable is `5` meters.|
 </details>

+{{< /tab >}}
+{{< /tabs >}}

 ### Explicit Congestion Notification (ECN)

 Unlike pause frames or PFC, ECN is an end-to-end flow control technology.
 Instead of telling adjacent devices to stop transmitting during times of buffer congestion, ECN sets the ECN bits of the transit IPv4 or IPv6 header to indicate to end-hosts that congestion might occur.
-As a result, the sending hosts reduce their sending rate until the transit switch no longer setss ECN bits.
+As a result, the sending hosts reduce their sending rate until the transit switch no longer sets ECN bits.

 You use ECN with {{<link title="RDMA over Converged Ethernet - RoCE" text="RDMA over Converged Ethernet - RoCE">}}.
 The RoCE section describes how to deploy PFC and ECN for RoCE environments.